UKPythonAssociation/ukpa-internaldocs/source/decisions/pyconna2020.rst

 The trustees consider that this request is a legitimate activity for the UKPA to support because:

-- Object 2 specifically indicates supporting overseas python events.
+- Object 2 specifically indicates supporting overseas Python events.
 - This is an event organised by a member of the UKPA which is covered by object 1.b.